roth-andreas/distilling-influences/README.md

 ### run.sh

 This is a shell script that directly runs all models.
 To run this file, please provide a conda environment in the first line of the file.

+## Acknowledgement

+Part of this research has been funded by the Federal Ministry of Education and Research of Germany and the state of North-Rhine Westphalia as part of the Lamarr-Institute for Machine Learning and Artificial Intelligence and by the Federal Ministry of Education and Research of Germany under grant no. 01IS22094E WEST-AI.